mrDIMAS/StationIapetus/docs/design.md

 entire body and provides air filtering and decent armor level.
 Exoskeleton is used to provide additional strength and to be able to lift heavy things to clean path.

+The character can walk, run, jump, use weapons and grenades.

 ### Camera

 Typical 3rd person camera should be used, when shooting the camera should come closer to the shoulder providing a better view.
 The camera should also avoid obstacles and do not let to see through walls.
 The camera can be rotated freely around Y axis and have limited `[-90;90]` degrees range rotation around X axis.

+### Inventory

+Inventory is used to store all useful items that player can find.
+The inventory should allow player to use, examine, and drop items.
+The capacity of the inventory is unlimited.

+List of items:

+- Small health pack
+- Medium health pack
+- Grenade
+- Ammo
+- M4 gun
+- Rail gun
+- Plasma gun
+- ???

+### Enemies

+The amount of types of enemies is kinda low because the budget of the game is low too, there should be few kinds of enemies.

+#### Standard "zombies"

+A weak enemy which is basically slightly mutated version of typical employee, some of them can use weapons.
+**(WIP)**

+#### Fast zombies

+A fast and dangerous melee enemy.
+**(WIP)**

+#### Heavy monsters

+Slow, tough and very deadly monster, few hits of his arms is enough to kill main character.
+**(WIP)**

+#### Turrets

+A surface-mounted automatic security turret that shoots everybody in range.
+It can be mounted on pretty much any surface, even on ceilings and walls.

+**(WIP)**

 ## Storytelling